What does your child learn each term?

 Please look under 'class pages' to view the year group curriculum plans

 Pupils at Holy Trinity and St Johns CEP Primary School are taught mathematics in mixed-ability classes in EYFS, KS1 and KS2.
-As of the academic year 2019-20 Year 6 will set the classes 4 ways to help prepare the children for their SATS (in Maths and English only).
-Each class teacher, with the exception of those working in the Reception classes, is expected to provide a daily lesson for mathematics, which should last for at least an hour.
+Cohort dependent, some year groups may set the classes.
+This could be to help prepare the children for their SATS (in Maths and English only) or to support children working below or above year group expectations.
+Each class teacher, with the exception of those working in the Reception classes, is expected to provide a daily lesson for Mathematics, which should last for at least an hour.

 The approach to teaching, recommended by the National Curriculum for Mathematics, is based on three key principles: fluency, reasoning and problem solving, which are the fundamental of mathematics.
 Pupils practice fluency through varied and frequent practice, so that they develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Pupils are taught to reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language.
 Pupils build up to solving problems by applying their mathematics to a variety of problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 Please see 'class pages' for an overview of the curriculum coverage and progression throughout the school.

 Times Tables Rockstars

 In Year 4, as per the Government's National Curriculum Framework for Mathematics, children will assessed in a Multiplication Tables Check.
 The aim is to support children in becoming fluent with their recall of the multiplication tables up to 12 x 12 by the Summer Term of Year 4.